 A blog is an ideal platform for content to share with your followers.
 These types of contents can be very diverse, ranging from tips on how to take care of their pets, to opinion pieces from one of the vets working at your practice.
 Make sure you keep your target audience in mind, and you think about what they would want to read on your blog.

-Alternatively to blogging, you can give guest blogging a try – which means you will be writing for another blog rather than your own.
-This will help you to establish some authority in the industry, where you position yourself as an expert about a topic you know a lot about.
+Alternatively to blogging, you can give guest blogging a try.
+Which means you will be writing for another blog rather than your own.
+This will help you to establish some authority in the industry.
+Then, you can position yourself as an expert about a topic you know a lot about.
 When guest blogging it’s important you pick a website with a good reputation and one that of course is related to pet health in general.

 Get your team out there